PowerShell/PowerShell-RFC/1-Draft/RFC####-Improve-generation-of-argument-string-for-executables.md

 Maybe on Linux `--%` and `--=` can be depricated, as they dont make much sense on Linux -- the CommandLine always needs to be escaped acording to [these rules](https://msdn.microsoft.com/en-us/library/17w5ykft.aspx) (see paragraph "Linux").

-As the main purpose of `--%` was (as far as I know) not the possibility to influence the CommandLine directly but instead a way to disable many special characters in a powershell command, in the future one could possibly add a `--$` token that disables all special characters exept quotes and `$` -- a clean way of what `--%` was originally meant for.
+As the main purpose of `--%` was (as far as I know) not the possibility to influence the CommandLine directly but instead a way to disable many special characters in a powershell command.
+In the future one could possibly add a `--$` token that disables all special characters exept quotes and `$` -- a clean way of what `--%` was originally meant for.